jennifer-jiang/backend-onboarding-project/README.md

 ## TODOS

+### Note

-**Note**: This is a HUGE initial project to do.
+This is a HUGE initial project to do.
 We're planning 2-3 weeks for each of you to work on this, although it's totally possible to finish this earlier.
 We **expect** and **want** you to ask us lots of questions!
 The best developers ask many questions, and understand that there's really no such thing as a *dumb* question.

 We've detailed the required routes for the project here.
 We highly recommend that you use something like [Postman](https://www.postman.com/) to test out your routes (although the final version of the server should work with the provided frontend).

+### Setting up your Database

+We intentionally hid the ORM abstraction layer from you initially.
+Please make sure you pull the DB layer by running `git pull orm` before starting the project.

 A diagram detailing the database structure can be found [here](https://dbdiagram.io/d/61db423ef8370f0a2ee93059).